matthiasprobst/pyCFDtoolkit/README.md

 # pyCFDtoolkit

 A toolkit mainly to post-process CFD results.
-At the current development stage, it mainly provides tools to controll ANSYS-CFX simulations.
+At the current development stage, it mainly provides tools to control ANSYS-CFX simulations.

+## Note
-**Note**, that this repository is very alpha (!) and under heavy current development.
+This repository is very alpha (!) and under heavy current development.
 Please help me by contributing code and writing issues.
+It is developed under LINUX.
+It should run under windows but is currently not checked.
+Once a stable version for linux exists, windows will be supported, too.

 ## Installation
 Clone the repo and install it using `pip`